Mohammad Raad

-Mohammad Raad (محمد رعد; born 22 August 1955) is a Lebanese politician of the Lebanese Shia Islamist political party and militia Hezbollah, who serves as member of parliament representing the Nabatieh District.
+Mohammad Raad (Note: محمد رعد) (born 28 August 1955) is a Lebanese politician of the Lebanese Shia Islamist political party and militia Hezbollah, who serves as member of parliament representing the Nabatieh District.

 He leads Hezbollah's political wing called Loyalty to the Resistance Bloc in the Lebanese parliament, which was part of the 8 March Alliance.
 In 2019, he was sanctioned by the United States, pursuant to an order that targets terrorists and those providing support to terrorists or acts of terrorism.

 Early life and education

 Raad was born in Beirut, Lebanon, and is Shia Muslim.
 His family is originally from the town of Jbaa in southern Lebanon.
 He holds a bachelor's degree in philosophy from the Lebanese University.

 Career

 Early years

-Raad is one of the leading figures of the Lebanese Shia Islamist political party and militia Hezbollah, and is the only member of the party to occupy his seat in Parliament (representing Nabatiyah) since 1992.
+Raad is one of the leading figures of the Lebanese Shia Islamist political party and militia Hezbollah, and is the only member of the party to occupy his seat in Parliament (representing Natabieh) since 1992.
 He is one of the "ideologues" of the party, a member of its executive committee, and former chair of its political council.
-Raad has been a key political player and has been elected by the Iranian Majlis as Lebanon's only representative on the Iranian Guardian Council.
+Raad was elected by the Iranian Majlis as Lebanon's only representative on the Iranian Guardian Council.
 He won a seat from Nabatieh in the 2000 general elections.
 He has been president of the Hezbollah's political wing Loyalty to the Resistance Bloc since 2000.

 In 2001, he said: "Hezbollah is a military resistance party, and it is our task to fight the occupation of our land...
 There is no separation between politics and resistance."

-In 2013, Raad was considered to be one of the potential candidates for Secretary-General of Hezbollah in the event that Hassan Nasrallah were to become the "supreme guide" of the organization, and the power allocated to the post of general secretary consequentially reduced.
+In 2013, Raad was considered a potential candidate for Secretary-General of Hezbollah in the event that Hassan Nasrallah became the "supreme guide" of the organization, and the power allocated to the post of general secretary was reduced.